 UGT2B7 (UDP Glucuronosyltransferase Family 2 Member B7) is a Protein Coding gene.
-Diseases associated with UGT2B7 include Colon Adenoma and Hepatocellular Adenoma.
-Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
+Diseases associated with UGT2B7 include Hepatocellular Adenoma and Neonatal Abstinence Syndrome.
+Among its related pathways are Drug metabolism - cytochrome P450 and Carvedilol Pathway, Pharmacokinetics.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding and glucuronosyltransferase activity.
 An important paralog of this gene is UGT2B10.

 UDPGT is of major importance in the conjugation and subsequent elimination of potentially toxic xenobiotics and endogenous compounds.